Create Teaching on the Commons Resource Page

 I've cc'ed Luke, Lisa, and Paul Hebert on this.
 I think, Scott, that we'll be able to get you some help on this, but if you could take point on it, I would appreciate it.
 Let's use this ticket to discuss the details

-#1 Updated by Paul Hebert almost 4 years ago
+#1 Updated by Paul Hebert about 4 years ago

 I have a post I'm preparing for the In Common blog about choosing a public site for courses.
 It's rather basic right now, but I'm happy to expand it or integrate parts into another page.
 I found an excellent summary explaining due diligence for public course blogs on HASTAC that I link to (it's from 2012 but looks perfectly suitable).
 When I was preparing it I spent some time looking at the privacy options users are given when they start a new site.
 It has sparked some ideas about the wording (is it scary to make my site "totally public"?).